saitaiky/notebook/docs/docs/container-orchestration/kubernetes/healthchecks/healthchecks.md

 - **Never**: the container is not restarted
 - **OnFailure or Always**: the container is restarted

-:::cautionWhen to use a liveness probe
+:::warning When to use a liveness probe
 - To indicate failures that can't be recovered
     - deadlocks (causing all requests to time out)
     - internal corruption (causing all requests to error)